 On Saturday night, Adrien Broner will put his 147 lb.
-WBA title on the line against hard-hitting contender Marcos Maidana.
+WBA title on the line, against hard-hitting contender, Marcos Maidana.

-Last time we saw Adrien Broner in the ring he had just scraped through with a split decision victory over Paulie Malignaggi in his 147 lb. debut, a fight in which he was supposed to dominate.
+Last time we saw Adrien Broner in the ring, he had just scraped through with a split decision victory over Paulie Malignaggi in his 147 lb. debut, a fight in which he was supposed to dominate.
 Although It was a big ask of Broner to move up two weight divisions and walk through Malignaggi, if he was as good as the hype suggests, that’s exactly what he would have done.

-I think Maidana is very much a live underdog in this one, with a lot more than a punchers chance.
-While most people are highlighting the troubles Maidana has had with slick boxers in the past, the reality is Broner is not the slick boxer or the defensive genius that he is drummed up to be, he is an athletic boxer-puncher.
+I think Maidana is very much a live underdog in this one, with a lot more than just a punchers chance.
+While most people are highlighting the troubles Maidana has had with slick boxers in the past, the reality is, Broner is not the slick boxer, or the defensive genius that he is drummed up to be, he is an athletic boxer-puncher.
 In Maidana’s three losses, he has really only looked bad against Devon Alexander.
 He lost an extremely close decision to a prime Amir Khan and a questionable decision against Andriy Kotelnik, there is no shame in that.

 You also need to take into account the trouble Broner has had against slower punchers who have applied constant pressure such as Fernando Quintero and Daniel Ponce De Leon.
-In my opinion Broner clearly lost both fights.
+In my opinion, Broner clearly lost both fights.

 While Broner may have the tools to walk through Maidana with ease, it doesn’t mean he will.
 You just need to look what happened with Anthony Dirrell and Sakio Bika last weekend.
 Dirrell had the tools to get the job done but he lost the mental battle.

-This fight is a really interesting match up because, with all the hype aside, Broner is very sharp but we have seen him struggle with guys who apply constant pressure and we know he can be hit.
-We just haven’t seen him hit or backed up by someone with the punching power of Maidana.
-How will Broner react when he has fought his thirty seconds of the round and wants to coast but he has a maniac relentlessly coming forward blasting him with thudding punches for three minutes of each round?
+This fight is a really interesting match up because, with all the hype aside, Broner still is very sharp, but we have seen him struggle with guys who apply constant pressure, and we know he can be hit.
+We just haven’t seen him hit, or backed up by someone with the punching power of Maidana.
+How will Broner react when he has fought his thirty seconds of the round and wants to coast, but he has a maniac relentlessly coming forward and blasting him with thudding punches for three minutes of every round?

 I am very interested to see how Broner’s mental strength and chin hold up in this one.
 I genuinely feel three men have already solved the problem.
 If Broner shows up in shape he should win, but that is a big if.
-I won’t be surprised to see Broner win but I’m going to go out on a limb and pick Marcos ‘El Chino" Maidana TKO 10.
+I won’t be shocked to see Broner win, but I’m going to go out on a limb and pick Marcos ‘El Chino" Maidana TKO 10.